vaidiksule/getsentimate/backend/.venv/share/doc/yt_dlp/README.txt

                                     can use this option multiple times to give arguments for different extractors

-Preset Aliases:

-Predefined aliases for convenience and ease of use.
-Note that future versions of yt-dlp may add or adjust presets, but the existing preset names will not be changed or removed

-    -t mp3                          -f 'ba[acodec^=mp3]/ba/b' -x --audio-format
-                                    mp3

-    -t aac                          -f
-                                    'ba[acodec^=aac]/ba[acodec^=mp4a.40.]/ba/b'
-                                    -x --audio-format aac

-    -t mp4                          --merge-output-format mp4 --remux-video mp4
-                                    -S vcodec:h264,lang,quality,res,fps,hdr:12,a
-                                    codec:aac

-    -t mkv                          --merge-output-format mkv --remux-video mkv

-    -t sleep                        --sleep-subtitles 5 --sleep-requests 0.75
-                                    --sleep-interval 10 --max-sleep-interval 20

 CONFIGURATION

-You can configure yt-dlp by placing any supported command line option in a configuration file.
+You can configure yt-dlp by placing any supported command line option to a configuration file.
 The configuration is loaded from the following
 locations:

 1. Main Configuration:
-    -   The file given to --config-locations
+    -   The file given by --config-location
 2. Portable Configuration: (Recommended for portable installations)
     -   If using a binary, yt-dlp.conf in the same directory as the binary
     -   If running from source-code, yt-dlp.conf in the parent directory of yt_dlp
 3. Home Configuration:
-    -   yt-dlp.conf in the home path given to -P
+    -   yt-dlp.conf in the home path given by -P
     -   If -P is not given, the current directory is searched
 4. User Configuration:
     -   ${XDG_CONFIG_HOME}/yt-dlp.conf